Not-Baguette/Breadvideodl/README.md

 # Breadvideodl

+## Credits
+Credit to fael for making me awesome state-of-the-art icons

 ## Description
 A YT video downloader but with a UI, Casually made in less than 1 day so it's slightly wack.